GTR-Turbo: Merged Checkpoint is Secretly a Free Teacher for Agentic VLM Training: Experiments

 \subsection{Effectiveness of the GTR-Turbo Framework}

-\paragraph{Points24} Figure \ref{fig:main_points24} demonstrates the training curves of all finetuning methods.
+\paragraph{Points24} Figure \ref{fig:main_points24} demonstrates the training curves of all methods.
 RL4VLM suffers from thought collapse, where the outputs become repetitive, incoherent, and templated.
-Consequently, both task success rate and episode return rapidly decline until the agent never succeeds.
-By introducing an external GPT-4o model with tool use, GTR enables the agent to quickly distill knowledge from the corrector model, leading to improvement in the early stage.
-However, as training progresses, the fixed external model cannot obtain or accumulate additional knowledge, consequently limiting further learning.

-In contrast, our GTR-Turbo approach, in the absence of any external knowledge, also achieves stable and consistent improvement purely through sparse environmental feedback.
-Ultimately, the GTR-Turbo (SFT) reaches performance comparable to GTR, while the GTR-Turbo (KL) version further surpasses all baselines.
+Consequently, the task success rate and episode return rapidly decline until the agent fails to succeed.
+By introducing an external GPT-4o model, GTR enables rapid knowledge distillation, leading to improvements in the early stages.
+However, as training progresses, the fixed external model cannot accumulate additional knowledge, thus limiting further learning.
+In contrast, our GTR-Turbo, without any external knowledge, also achieves stable and consistent improvement purely through environmental feedback.
+Ultimately, the SFT-guided method reaches performance comparable to GTR, while the KL-guided version further surpasses all baselines.

-In Table \ref{tab:evaluation_points24}, we present the final evaluation results of different RL methods, open source models, and priviledged API models on the Points24 task.
+In Table \ref{tab:evaluation_points24}, we present the final evaluation results of agents on the Points24 task, which are either trained using different RL methods or built upon privileged API models.
 GTR-Turbo achieves the best performance.
-The finetuned smaller model can easily outperform general-purpose models that are over 10 times larger in tasks that require specialized domain knowledge.
-GTR-Turbo thus offers a promising approach for post-training VLM agents.
+The fine-tuned smaller model can easily outperform general-purpose models that are more than 10 times larger on tasks that require specialized domain knowledge.
+GTR-Turbo thus offers a promising approach to the customization/personalization of VLM agents.

 \paragraph{ALFWorld} As illustrated in Figure \ref{fig:main_alfworld} and Table \ref{tab:evaluation_alfworld}, the baseline RL4VLM still exhibits model collapse, which undermines its training effectiveness.
-In such complex tasks that require long-horizon reasoning, advanced models demonstrate substantially superior capabilities and thus can provide richer and more accurate guidance for RL-trained models, enabling a rapid early increase.
-A closer analysis shows that external knowledge markedly reduces the need for exploration, allowing the agent to learn correct trajectories directly.
+In such complex navigation tasks, advanced API models demonstrate substantially superior capabilities and thus can provide richer and more accurate guidance for GTR, enabling a rapid early increase.
+A closer analysis shows that external knowledge markedly reduces the need for exploration, allowing the agent to directly imitate correct trajectories.
+While GTR-Turbo lacks access to such extensive knowledge and instead learns from its own exploration experience under the guidance of a merged teacher, the results show that the agent can learn independently and effectively.
+Even under this unfair comparison setting, GTR-Turbo (KL) obtains appealing scores on par with GTR while offering better efficiency.
+These findings highlight the potential of GTR-Turbo for training agents in hard tasks where off-the-shelf teachers may not exist.